 Figure 2 shows an example of pipelined instruction execution through our CPU.
 Starting with the fourth clock cycle the pipeline fills, meaning that the CPU completes the execution of one instruction every cycle, achieving a CPI of 1 (shown in the circle in Figure 2).
 Notice that the total number of cycles required to execute a single instruction (the instruction latency) has not decreased in pipelined execution—it still takes four cycles for each instruction to execute.
 Instead, pipelining increases instruction throughput, or the number of instructions that the CPU can execute in a given period of time, by overlapping the execution of sequential instructions in a staggered manner, through the different stages of the pipeline.

-Since the 1970s computer architects have used pipelining as a way to drastically improve the performance of microprocessors.
+Since the 1970s, computer architects have used pipelining as a way to drastically improve the performance of microprocessors.
 However, pipelining comes at the cost of a more complicated CPU design than one that does not support pipelined execution.
-Extra storage and control circuitry is needed to support pipelining.
-For example, multiple instruction registers may be need to store the multiple instructions currently in the pipeline.
-This added complexity is almost always worth the large improvements in CPI that pipelining provides, and as a result most modern microprocessors implement pipelined execution.
+Additional storage and control circuitry is needed to support pipelining.
+For example, multiple instruction registers may be required to store the multiple instructions currently in the pipeline.
+This added complexity is almost always worth the large improvements in CPI that pipelining provides.
+As a result most modern microprocessors implement pipelined execution.